 Are you looking for the best gaming PC build under 1000 to play your favorite games?
-In this article, we share the top build for this price range.
+In this article, we share the top gaming PC build for this price range.

 This speedy processor from AMD looks great with a bright silver casing and the AMD Ryzen logo front and center.
-It comes with a large black fan to ensure that temperatures stay as cool as possible.
+It comes with a stock cooler to ensure that temperatures stay as cool as possible.

-The AMD Ryzen 5 3600 CPU takes advantage of six cores with 12 processing threads to give you amazing processing speeds, even when running multiple programs.
+The AMD Ryzen 5 3600 CPU takes advantage of six cores and 12 threads to give you amazing processing speeds, even when running multiple programs.
 You can get upwards of 100 frames per second on some of the biggest games on the market.

 The AMD Wraith Stealth cooling system is going to make sure that temperatures stay as low as they can, with a maximum of 95-degrees celsius.